Saberhawk09/PCS-Portable-Comm-Server/README.md

 Needless to say I was annoyed.
 Not just at Windows, but at myself for assuming it would work properly and not planning ahead.
 Well the lessons from that mistake have evolved into this project.

-The goal of this project isn't to replace commercial networking equipment, it's to build a communications appliance specifically tailored to amateur radio Field Day, emergency communications exercises, and other portable operations.
+The goal of this project isn't to replace commercial networking equipment, it's to build a communications appliance specifically tailored to emergency communications exercises and other portable operations.